Federico Fernández Cavada: American Civil War

-Upon the outbreak of the American Civil War, both Federico and his brother Adolfo Fernández Cavada joined the Philadelphia 23rd Pennsylvania Infantry Regiment, a regiment of the Union Forces.
+Upon the outbreak of the American Civil War, both Federico and his brother Adolfo Fernández Cavada joined the 23rd Pennsylvania Infantry, a regiment of the Union army.
 Federico was transferred to the 114th Pennsylvania Infantry Regiment.
 The regiment was assigned to the Army of the Potomac, which participated in such battles as the Second Battle of Bull Run, the Battle of Fredericksburg and the Battle of Gettysburg.

 Sketches

 Sketch made by Col. Federico Fernandez Cavada from Thaddeus Lowe's Constitution balloon.

 Fernández Cavada's artistic talents became evident because of his writings, sketches and paintings.
-Because of his artistic talents, he was assigned to the Hot Air Balloon unit of the Union Army.
+Because of his artistic talents, he was assigned to the Hot Air Balloon unit of the Union army.
 From the air he sketched what he observed of the enemy movements.
-On April 19, 1862, Fernández Cavada sketched enemy positions from Thaddeus Lowe's Constitution balloon during the Peninsula Campaign in Virginia.
+On April 19, 1862, Fernández Cavada sketched enemy positions from Thaddeus Lowe's Constitution balloon during the Peninsula campaign in Virginia.
 That year Fernández Cavada wrote a poem in which he said:

 "I have pulled through many a march, I have been in many a battle, I have seen the bomb-shell burst, I have heard the grapeshot rattle!
 With the bravest, in the strife, I have nobly risked my life."